-Always strive to limit amount of invariance

-- For hand-coded features: use knowledge on imaging situation - e.g. a car mounted camera may not need rotation invariance for pedestrians. - e.g. in a video with smooth illumination changes, affine illumination invariance is not necessary - Learned local features do this based on the training set - Knowing the training set is important!
+- Always strive to limit amount of invariance - Use knowledge on imaging situation, - e.g. A car mounted camera may not need rotation invariance for pedestrians. - e.g. in a video with smooth illumination changes, affine illumination invariance is not necessary